AdobeDocs/campaign-web.en/help/v8/workflows/activities/incremental-query.md

 # Incremental query {#incremental-query}

 >[!CONTEXTUALHELP]
+>id="acw_homepage_welcome_rn5"
+>title="Incremental Query activity"
+>abstract="Use the new Incremental Query activity to query the database on a scheduled basis.
+Each time this activity is executed, the results from the previous executions are excluded.
+This allows you to target only new elements."
+>additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"

+>[!CONTEXTUALHELP]
 >id="acw_orchestration_incrementalquery"
 >title="Incremental query"
 >abstract="The **Incremental query** activity is a **Targeting** activity which allows you to query the database using the Query modeler.
 Each time this activity is executed, the results from the previous executions are excluded.
 This allows you to target only new elements."